Ravilochan/OCR/README.md

 The testing phase of the implementation is simple and straightforward.
 Since the program is coded into modular parts the same routines that were used to load, analyze and compute network parameters of input vectors in the training phase can be reused in the testing phase as well.
 The basic steps in testing input images for characters can be summarized as follows:
-• load image file
+- load an image file
-• analyze image for characters
+- analyze images for characters
-• for each character line detect consecutive character symbols o analyze and process o feed input vector to OCR Engine and compute output o convert the Unicode binary output to the corresponding character and render to a text box o Display the text in a page o Output the text recognized as an audio o Create a PDF file of the text in the image input. o Download the PDF.
+- for each character line detect consecutive character symbols
+- analyze and process
+- feed input vector to OCR Engine and compute output
+- convert the Unicode binary output to the corresponding character and render it into a text box
+- Display the text on a page
+- Output the text recognized as an audio
+- Create a PDF file of the text in the image input.
+- Download the PDF.

 ## CONCLUSIONS & FUTURE ENHANCEMENTS

 ### Conclusion

 Our Project is recognizing the text from the images.
 So it has input of scan printed document like that image of scan documents is converted to text form according to user scanned image.
-Thus our project looked upon the problems faced by Educational Institutes, for storing data which is in Printed format.
-It helped in reducing manual burden and is also less time consuming.
+Thus our project looked upon the problems faced by Educational Institutes, in storing data which is in Printed format.
+It helps in reducing the manual burden and is also less time-consuming.
 This software can also be used for any kind of format of printed documents to recognize text in the images and output the text in PDF file format and audio format outputs.
 Thus not only Educational Institutes are benefited by this but also the government offices or any other organizations using such printed documents are benefited.
 By Text Recognizer using OCR, We can achieve a way of recognizing text within images, faster and simple and convert them into pdfs and can listen to that text in audio.
-This is a useful way for helping blind and visually impaired people.
+This is a useful way to help blind and visually impaired people.
-We looked upon various algorithms and techniques for preprocessing and character recognition from an image and implemented most optimal ones amongst them, thus resulting in more speed and accuracy.
+We looked upon various algorithms and techniques for preprocessing and character recognition from an image and implemented the most optimal ones amongst them, thus resulting in more speed and accuracy.
  This makes our project dynamic and is feasible for any kind of organization.
 We reached all our goals and statement of purpose of the project.
 Full Project: <https://github.com/Ravilochan/OCR.git>

 ### Future Enhancements

-This project can be further extended for recognizing handwritten documents.
-This software can be further upgraded in which functionality can be added to train handwriting of a particular individual and then can be used to recognize documents written by that individual.
-Also software can be trained to recognize handwriting of multiple individuals and also different fonts.
-There is also scope of increasing accuracy of the recognizer so that no manual watch should be needed on the software other than inputting the data.
+This project can be further extended to recognizing handwritten documents.
+This software can be further upgraded in which functionality can be added to train the handwriting of a particular individual and then can be used to recognize documents written by that individual.
+Also, software can be trained to recognize the handwriting of multiple individuals and also different fonts.
+There is also scope for increasing the accuracy of the recognizer so that no manual watch should be needed on the software other than inputting the data.
-All the data recognized by the OCR can be formulated and entered into a database, which makes it more secure, redundant and easily accessible and useful.
-This can make use to convert normal images into database data.
-Normal text documents data can be easily migrated into a database.
+All the data recognized by the OCR can be formulated and entered into a database, which makes it more secure, redundant easily accessible, and useful.
+This can be used to convert normal images into database data.
+Normal text document data can be easily migrated into a database.
-For Business purpose all the resumes, letters, complaints sent to a company can be directly entered into a database without the huge load and necessity for data entry jobs.
+For Business purposes, all the resumes, letters, and complaints sent to a company can be directly entered into a database without the huge load and necessity for data entry jobs.
 This can decrease the money spent on Manuka labor and time.
 Thus software can be atomized to a higher level.

 ## REFERENCES